Unravelling Metastable Markovian Open Quantum Systems: Three-State Model

 To understand the relationships between the averaged dynamics and the quantum trajectories, we consider a perturbative analysis about $\epsilon=0$~\cite{Macieszczak2016,classical_metastability_in_quantum}.
 In the degenerate case $\epsilon=0$, the Hilbert space is broken into two subspaces: one contains the levels $\ket{0}$, $\ket{1}$ and corresponds to the bright phase; the other is just level $\ket{2}$.
 As in \eqref{equ:rhoAB-meta}, an initial density matrix with support on both components relaxes quickly under the QME dynamics, and arrives in a linear combination of the two EMS: \beq \rho(t) \approx p_B \rho_B + p_D \rho_D \eeq for $\tauf \ll t \ll \taumet$, where $\rho_B,\rho_D$ represent the bright and dark phases respectively, and are supported on the two subspaces.

-Turning to the unraveled dynamics with $\epsilon=0$, any trajectory relaxes quickly into either the bright phase or the dark phase: in the notation of Sec.~\ref{sec:metastable_classical_systems}, this means that either $\chi_t^B=1$ or $\chi_t^D=1$ after a short time of order $\tauf$, after which these variables do not change.
-The probabilities of relaxing into each phase are $p_B,p_D$, see Sec.~\ref{sec:metastable_unravelled}, below.
-On these time scales, the key point is that $\psi_t$ is typically close to either $\rho_B$ or $\rho_D$, depending on the phase into which the system relaxed.
+Turning to the unraveled dynamics with $\epsilon=0$, every trajectory relaxes quickly into either the bright phase or the dark phase: in the notation of Sec.~\ref{sec:metastable_classical_systems}, this means that either $\chi_t^B=1$ or $\chi_t^D=1$ after a short time of order $\tauf$, after which these variables do not change.
+(In Sec.~\ref{sec:metastable_unravelled} below, we establish some general relationships between quantum trajectories and the QME, showing that the probabilities of relaxing into each phase are $p_B,p_D$.)
+After this fast relaxation, the key point is that $\psi_t$ is typically close to either $\rho_B$ or $\rho_D$, depending on the phase into which the system relaxed.
 This differs from the average state in \eqref{equ:MS-BD} as long as both $p_B$ and $p_D$ are non-zero.

 On increasing $\epsilon$ from zero, the system becomes ergodic: the QME dynamics now has two-step relaxation to a unique steady state and the trajectories show rare transitions between the metastable phases (recall Fig.~\ref{fig:3_state_trajectories} and the associated discussion).
-On these long time scales $t\sim \taumet$, the coefficents $p_B,p_D$ in~\eqref{equ:MS-BD} acquire time-dependence according to \eqref{MS_approx}: we have $m=2$ so this is well-described by a single exponential with (real) rate $\lambda_2=O(\epsilon^2)$.
+On these long time scales $t\sim \taumet$, the coefficients $p_B,p_D$ in~\eqref{equ:MS-BD} acquire time-dependence according to \eqref{MS_approx}: we have $m=2$ so this is well-described by a single exponential with (real) rate $\lambda_2=O(\epsilon^2)$.
 For consistency with the unravelled trajectories, this $\lambda_2$ must be the rate for the rare transitions between the phases: this is an additional connection between quantum trajectories and QME dynamics \cite{meta_ising,classical_metastability_in_quantum}.
 Finally, note that in addition to this (non-perturbative) restoration of ergodicity on taking $\epsilon>0$, the EMS $\rho_B,\rho_D$ are affected (perturbatively) by $\epsilon$, acquiring weak coherences, for example $\bracketmatrix{1}{\rho_\textsc{ss}}{2}=O(\epsilon)$.